Net metering in Nevada

 Net metering in Nevada is a public policy and political issue surrounding the rates that Nevada public utilities are required to pay to purchase excess energy produced by electric customers who generate their own electricity, such as through rooftop solar panels.
-The issue centers around two policies: paying solar customers the "retail" rate versus the "wholesale" rate.
+The issue centers around the question paying solar customers the retail or wholesale rate for the generated electricity.

-Before 2016, Nevada utilities paid people with solar panels the “retail” rate for electricity.
-At the end of 2015, the Nevada Public Utilities Commission approved new rules that changed that rate to the "wholesale" rate.
+Before 2016, Nevada utilities paid those with solar panels the retail rate for electricity.
+At the end of 2015, the Nevada Public Utilities Commission approved new rules that changed that rate to the wholesale rate.

 Background

 Under a setup known as net metering, utilities must buy excess electricity generated by people with solar panels.
 For example, on a sunny day, a home with solar panels generates power.
 If the homeowners are away and the home is using less electricity than the solar panels are generating, that excess electricity flows to the electric grid.
 The utility company purchases that electricity.